Regis-Ntwari/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script sets no permission to the owner, no permission to the group and all the permissions to other users.
 ## 9-John_Doe
 This script assigns the mode of the file as suggested.
+## 10-mirror_permissions
+This script sets the mode of the file hello the same as olleh's mode.